mrmcosty-max/tech-fix-ora/README.md

 ## 🧭 Overview

 Tech-Fix-Ora is a remote IT support website designed to help individuals and small businesses across the UK.
 The project provides a clean, fast, and user-friendly interface with dedicated pages for services, contact, and founder information.

 <p>📄 I am certified in Remote IT Support by Google via Coursera.
-## 📜 Certifications

-I completed the [Google IT Support Professional Certificate](https://www.coursera.org/account/accomplishments/certificate/https://coursera.org/share/54bb4d4c3b94199dae4b781d198f549b) via Coursera.
-This validates my skills in system administration, networking, and IT security.
+View my certificate <a href="https://coursera.org/verify/professional-cert/5CH8P2M4Y4

 ---